 Those things you need to consider is whether you plan to have a vented or unvented attic system.
 Are you wondering what that means?
 We've got you covered.

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the lower peninsula.
-With this experience comes the knowledge on the benefits of vented and unvented attics.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of homes across the lower peninsula and greater Toledo area.
+With this experience comes the knowledge of the benefits of vented and unvented attics.